Zweih/yaylog/README.md

 ## features

-- view recently installed packages with timestamps
+- list installed packages with timestamps
+- display package versions
 - filter results by explicitly installed packages
 - filter results by packages installed as dependencies
-- sort results by installation date or alphabetically
+- sort results by installation date, alphabetically, or by size on disk
-- filter results by a specific installation date
+- filter results by a specific installation date or date range
-- sort results by size on disk
+- filter results by package size or size range
+- filter results by package name (substring match)

 ## why is it called yaylog if it works with other AUR helpers?
 because yay is my preferred AUR helper and the name has a good flow.